DrCheeseFace/Sierpinski_triangle/README.md

-# Sierpinski_triangle
-funky lil program to demonstrate order out of seaming chaos. program requires tkinter module to be installed
+funky lil programs to demonstrate order out of seaming chaos. program requires tkinter module to be installed

-program randomly places 3 destination nodes and a start node. then randomly chooses one of the 3 destination nodes and moves half way towards it. this then becomes the start node. the process repeats. what emerges is a sierpinski triangle.
+a bunch of fractals to look at how preeeety they are